basarat/demo-typestyle/08-cssRaw/script.md

   document.getElementById('root')
 );
 ```
+* And when we run the application you can see the div turns red.

 You can call cssRaw multiple times and the new CSS is simply appended to the buffer of the CSS that is managed by TypeStyle.